aasten/epam-wklab-antbuild/README.md

 Use `build.xml` within obtained zipped artifact.

-Use provided `sample-in` folder to populate required by task `in` folder with sample files.
+Use provided `sample_in` folder to populate required by task `in` folder with sample files.